 Students develop the ability to communicate about themselves and their immediate environment using simple sentences containing basic language structures.
-Students learn basic skills in listening, speaking, reading and writing The acquisition of other languages will enable students to communicate across cultures and gain knowledge of other cultures in order to interact effectively within the community and global marketplace.
+Students learn basic skills in listening, speaking, reading and writing with an emphasis on the ability to communicate orally and in writing in various social and academic settings.